NSSure/vue-sure-toast/README.md

 });
 ```

+Any plugin level options that are passed through the show function will be ignored by the plugin.

 #### Options

 Below is a full list of the available options for both the defaults and individual toasts.